Gemini CLI MCP Setup

 If configuration file exists:

-Edit it to add your bundle (see Gemini Code Integration for format).
+Edit it to add your MCP server (see Gemini Code Integration for format).

 If auto-discovery:

-Gemini CLI might discover bundles automatically if they're configured system-wide.
+Gemini CLI might discover MCP servers automatically if they're configured system-wide.

 3. List Available MCP Servers